-- (i) In accordance with the Bank's Constitution, the office of a Director shall become vacant if the Director: - - (a) Ceases to be a director by virtue of the Companies Act 2016; - (b) Becomes bankrupt or makes any arrangement or composition with his/her creditors generally; - (c) Becomes prohibited from being a Director by reason of any order made under the Companies Act 2016; - (d) Becomes of unsound mind or a person whose person or estate is liable to be dealt with in any way under the law relating to mental disorder: - (e) Is absent without the permission of the Directors from more than 25% of meetings of the Directors held during the financial year; - (f) Resigns his/her office by notice in writing to the Bank; - (g) Is directly or indirectly interested in any contract or proposed contract with the Bank and fails to declare the nature of his/her interest in the manner required by the Companies Act 2016; and - (h) Is removed by a resolution of the Bank in a General Meeting in accordance with the Companies Act, 2016.
+- (i) In accordance with the Company's Constitution, the office of a Director shall become vacant if the Director: - - (a) ceases to be a director by virtue of the Companies Act 2016; - (b) becomes bankrupt or makes any arrangement or composition with his/her creditors generally; - (c) becomes prohibited from being a Director by reason of any order made under the Companies Act 2016; - (d) becomes of unsound mind or a person whose person or estate is liable to be dealt with in any way under the law relating to mental disorder; - (e) is absent without the permission of the Directors for more than 25% of the total Board's meetings held during that period;; - (f) resigns his/her office by notice in writing to the Company; - (g) is directly or indirectly interested in any contract or proposed contract with the Bank and fails to declare the nature of his/her interest in the manner required by the Companies Act 2016; and - (h) is removed by a resolution of the Company in a General Meeting in accordance with the Companies Act, 2016. - (i) has his appointment revoked by his appointer; - (j) who being an employee of the Company ceases to be so employed by the Company.